DuckTapeKiller/Brutalist/README.md

 > **Note on Mobile:** These width constraints apply to **Desktop** only.
 On mobile devices, the theme ignores these classes and fits content to the screen width.

+### 4. Line height

+On Style Settings you have an input field where you can manually select any line height you want.
+By default, it is set to 1.8.

-### 4. Table and Note Width (Per-Note Overrides)
+### 5. Width Per-Note Overrides

+This feature is particularly useful for notes containing wide tables, although it can be applied to any note.
-This theme supports the `cssclasses` property to override global settings for specific files.

-The width selected for your notes will also affect your tables.
-To apply a specific width to a particular note (and its tables), you can use the CSS classes incorporated into the theme.

-Simply add one of the following classes to the **frontmatter** of the note:
+You can use the `cssclasses` property to override the global width settings for specific files.
+To set a custom width for a single note (and the tables within it), add one of the following classes to the **frontmatter**:

 * `width-800`
 * `width-900`